Posted May 1, 2014Tweet

 7.4 million jobs were eliminated.

 Since that period, though, hiring has resumed.
-7.5 million jobs have been added back to the U.S. economy -- a 101-percent recovery in terms of "employed persons".
-The jobs are not of equal pay or stature, but an increase in the number of employed persons is a positive for the nation.
+7.7 million jobs have been added back to the U.S. economy -- a 104-percent recovery in terms of "employed persons".
+The jobs are not of equal pay or stature, but an increase in the number of employed persons remains a positive for the nation.

 Furthermore, unemployment rates have dropped, down more than three-and-a-half points.

-Should March's job data show strong, the Fed may make a move to end QE3 sooner than scheduled which would result in higher mortgage rates.
-This is the reverse of what happened after both December and January's numbers were released.
-Weak numbers helped mortgage rates fall.
+Should April's job data show strong, the Fed may make a move to accelerate its QE3 taper, which may result in higher mortgage rates.

 Today may be your best chance to get a really low rate.
 Compare live rates now.
 The steps are free, fast, and there's no obligation to continue whatsoever.
 You don't even need your social security number to begin.